-We came across our 1950s Alcort Super Sailfish ZSA ZSA in 2013 near Greer, SC while we were picking up a 1963 wooden Sunfish hull.
+We came across our 1950s Alcort Super Sailfish ZSA ZSA in 2013 near Greer, SC after we picked up a 1963 wooden Sunfish hull in Marshville, NC.
 The previous owner's father had found her in a warehouse up in Auburn NY.
-We had to cut the grass and dig her out of a barn.
+We had to cut the grass and dig her out of a shed next to a barn.
 Here is a link to the road trip when we found her.

-We sailed her and she leaked, a lot.
-I started to remove the bottom but got distracted by life and 20 other restoration boats, so we put her in storage with CHIP until we could get to her.
+The Super Sailfish has the same size rig as the MKII and the Sunfish.
+We borrowed the rig from our MKII SWEETNESS and sailed her, she leaked, a lot.
+I started to remove the bottom to investigate but got distracted by life and 20 other restoration boats, so we put her in storage with CHIP until we could get to her.
 Fast Forward to 2018.

 23 Feb 18: